 I love this flavour combination and so do our 3 boys.
 The flavour reminds me of a ‘Cherry Ripe’ bar without the sickly sweetness.
 These cookies have a soft, chewy texture and there’s just enough chocolate to satisfy the chocolate/sugar cravings.
 If you have trouble finding dried cherries then just substitute them with another similar fruit, like cranberries.
 I’ve used them in the past and they’re just as delicious.

 Recipe Update: This recipe now includes ounce and cup measurements.
 To make the conversions easier I have decreased the almond meal by 2 grams and the desiccated coconut by 1 gram.
 I also noticed an error in the measurement of the bicarbonate of soda, it should have been ½ a teaspoon, not a ¼ of a teaspoon…my sincere apologies for this error.
-I also didn’t quite have enough dark chocolate when I decided to reshoot this recipe, so I had to use a combination of 20g dark chocolate and 10g of gluten and dairy free milk chocolate (I use this brand).
+I have also found when using rice malt syrup/brown rice syrup the cookies have a crisper texture.

 All cup measurements are firmly packed.